Cincinnati Zoo and Botanical Garden: Spaulding Children's Zoo

 Renovated in 1984–1985, 55,000 sqft of exhibits that feature common barnyard animals, animals of the eastern American woodlands, and animals of the southwest American desert such as alpacas, llamas, Nigerian Dwarf goats, Juliana pigs, guinea pigs as well as Brazilian porcupines, radiated tortoises and southern tamanduas.
 There is a nursery where guests can see either babies born at the zoo or babies that came to the zoo.
 Volunteers and keepers bring a certain harmless animal out every day for guests to be able to touch, and learn more about them.
 Lucille, a two-year old binturong, is the ambassador for the Cincinnati Bearcats, there is also a ground squirrel named Yam, Scamper, a rescued American red fox, and a Virginia opossum named Opal who was rescued in Northern Ohio in early 2023, she was brought to the zoo to educate guests about the importance of local wildlife.

 Gibbon Islands

 Completed in 1972, Gibbon Islands occupies the former location of the old Opera Pavilion.
 (From 1920 to 1971, the Cincinnati Zoo was home to the Cincinnati Opera Summer Festival.)
 These two islands are surrounded by water that flows from Swan Lake.
-Bamboo exercise bars are the stage for yellow-cheeked gibbons who entertain visitors with their acrobatic antics and loud whooping calls while climbing on their giant jungle gyms.
+Bamboo exercise bars are on the islands helping to immerse you in the island feel.
+Currently, gibbons can be found in Jungle Trails and Elephant Trek.